Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 * For some of the diet plans/books I used images found online.
 Initially I had the links added but during deployment I lost this information.
 * Contact form Email - https://www.youtube.com/c/Codemycom

 ## Project Acknowledgements

-* Code Institute - For all course material and on going support
+* Code Institute - For all course material and ongoing support

 * Code Institute Tutor Support - For directing me to the correct solutions for any bugs and problems with my project.

 * My Mentor Marcel - For his constructive criticism and always pushing me to go further to develop my skills.